george-tatsis/Arrythmia-Classification-Project/README.md

 ### Network with inception blocks :
-TOTAL TIME: 12.68472870985667 minutes (A GPU have been used for the training process)
+TOTAL TIME: 12.68472870985667 minutes (A GPU has been used for the training process)

 BALANCED ACCURACY: 0.935212511051738